cicirello/examples-jacoco-badge-generator/README.md

 ## Why is this Repository a Template?

-I made this repository a template to make it easy for someone to use it to get started on a project.
+I made this repository a template to make it easy for someone to use it to get started on a new project.
 To use this to start a new project, click the "Use this Template" button.
 Depending on which starter workflow you want to use, you might want to select the option to include all branches.
 If you are not sure, then